-We use passwords to stop unauthorised people getting access.
+We use passwords to stop unauthorised people from getting access.

-We destroying or de-identifying data when it is no longer required.
+We destroy or de-identifying data when it is no longer required.

-We regularly train our staff in how to keep your information safe and secure.
+We regularly train our staff on how to keep your information safe and secure.

 How can you make a complaint about privacy?